jcassady/llava-benchmark/README.md

 or bug report in detail.

 2. **Discussion**: Once the issue is opened, maintainers of the project or other contributors will review the issue and discuss it.
-You may need to provide more information or clarify your suggestion or bug report during this stage.

 3. **Implementation**: If your suggestion is accepted, you or someone else can start working on implementing it.
-Make sure to follow the project's coding standards and guidelines.

 We appreciate your help in making the LLAVA Benchmark project better!